 One of those friends is Dan Ewing, who is now the president of the Kentucky Pickleball Association.
 “It is the most social sport I have ever played.
-You have an opportunity to get to know people you otherwise would never cross paths with,” Dan said.
+You have an opportunity to get to know people you otherwise would never cross paths with,” Ewing said.

 He added that it is great for all ages as it doesn’t require as much running and power as tennis, but more accuracy and reflexes.